Stronger (Sugababes song): Music video

 The accompanying music video for "Stronger" was directed by Alison Murray.
 It was filmed in September 2002 in London.
-Range played a stripper in the video, while Buena portrayed a gangster and Buchanan was a heartbroken woman.
+Range played a stripper in the video, while Buena portrayed a gangster's moll and Buchanan was a heartbroken woman at a support group.
 Range described being semi-naked in front of the camera as "weird, and very invasive".
-The video opens with a scene of Buena in a moving car down the streets in London, where she is sitting next to a man on the phone.
-She boils up the courage to leave her superstar boyfriend.
-After the car stops at a red light, she gets out of it and walks away, leaving her boyfriend behind yelling at her.
+The video opens with a scene of Buena in a car driving through the streets in London, where she is sitting in the back seat next to a man talking on the phone.
+She builds up the courage to leave the man after the car stops at a red light.
+She gets out and walks away, leaving the man behind yelling at her.

 The following scenes show Buchanan, Range and Buena at Park Road outdoor swimming pool in Crouch End; Buchanan is sitting on a chair, Range is standing in front of a fence, and Buena is sitting on the pool's stairs.
 Five women are later shown dancing simultaneously by the pool.
 The video cuts to Buchanan sitting in the middle of a support group in a room in a university, with a blackboard behind her reading "Heartbroken Anonymous".
 She later leaves the room, and the video then shows the Sugababes sitting on a bench near the pool.
 Range is shown on the stage in a nightclub disco as a stripper.
 Like Buena, she acts up the courage and leaves her profession.
 Meanwhile, all three Sugababes appear under the running water of a shower tap, and are shown dancing with the group of women from the previous scenes.
 The final scenes of the video show three children swimming underwater in the pool, resembling the members of the Sugababes.